 The Alaska Airlines logo soars up like an airplane.
-Each element reaches for the heavens and demonstrates movement.
+Each element reaches for the heavens, demonstrating movement.
 The emblem conveys love for the blue sky and travel.
-And on the ground, there remains a base that monitors the safety of the flight.
+And on the ground, a base remains to monitor the flight’s safety.

 Meaning and History

 We can say that ASA originated in 1932, during the Great Depression.
-It was then that Indiana native Linious McGee began piloting a small, three-seater aircraft with “McGee Airways” written on the side.
+Then, Indiana native Linious McGee began piloting a small, three-seater aircraft with “McGee Airways” written on the side.
 In the same year, three Seattle pilots borrowed money to found Star Air Service.
 The adventure grew into something more when the two companies merged.
 As a result of several more mergers, the business expanded.
-Alaska Airlines, Inc. (this name was adopted on May 2, 1944), many routes and modern air transport appeared.
+Alaska Airlines, Inc. (this name was adopted on May 2, 1944), began operating numerous routes and modern air transport services.

-In subsequent years, the airline expanded significantly and became the most influential charter operator globally.
+The airline expanded significantly in subsequent years, becoming the most influential charter operator globally.
 But her financial situation remained very precarious.
-The situation was saved by the new leader – Charlie Willis.
-As a born marketer, he focused on developing the ASA brand to focus on logo and liveries.
+The situation was saved by the new leader, Charlie Willis.
+As a born marketer, he focused on developing the ASA brand, emphasizing logos and liveries.

 What is Alaska Airlines?